stdm/ZHAW_deep_voice/README.md

 ### Folder structure, plots, results
 * Trained network models will be stored in `common/data/experiments/nets`.
-* Testresults will be stored in `common/data/experiments/results`.
+* Test results will be stored in `common/data/experiments/results`.
 There are intermediate checkpoint files in respective subfolders allowing the process to abort and resume at the last possible checkpoint.
 These intermediate checkpoints are cleared once the process is completed entirely.
 * Plots are stored in `common/data/experiments/plots`.
+* The name of the trained models, results and plots contains the name of the net and the config file used.
 * For each network the implementation code is located below `networks/<name of net>`

-### Network identification
-To support running various experiments of the same network, files (e.g. models and plots) contain additional identification information.
-This identifier may consist of parameters you used to start the experiment.
-Check the `get_network_name()` and `get_formatted_result_network_name()` functions if derived or the base implementation in network_controller.py.